Pentagon withholding payments from six weapons makers

-WASHINGTON The U.S. Defense Department is withholding payments from six arms makers for problems with their internal business systems, including Lockheed Martin Corp, Northrop Grumman Corp and two United Technologies Corp units.
+WASHINGTON The U.S. Defence Department is withholding payments from six arms makers for problems with their internal business systems, including Lockheed Martin Corp (LMT.N), Northrop Grumman Corp (NOC.N) and two United Technologies Corp (UTX.N) units.

-The Pentagon's Defense Contract Management Agency (DCMA) stepped up enforcement of rules for the business systems that companies use to track cost and schedule information under a 2011 change in federal acquisition rules.
+The Pentagon's Defence Contract Management Agency (DCMA) stepped up enforcement of rules for the business systems that companies use to track cost and schedule information under a 2011 change in federal acquisition rules.

 U.S. Navy Commander Bill Urban, a Pentagon spokesman, said DCMA had "consistently maintained rigor in making determinations on all contractor business systems" since the change in the law, and there had not been a recent change in enforcement.

-Urban said the agency was withholding payments ranging from 2 percent to 5 percent from two Lockheed units, two United Technologies units, Northrop, and AAI Corp, a unit of Textron Inc, for problems with their respective "earned value management systems," or EVMS.
+Urban said the agency was withholding payments ranging from 2 percent to 5 percent from two Lockheed units, two United Technologies units, Northrop, and AAI Corp, a unit of Textron Inc (TXT.N), for problems with their respective "earned value management systems," or EVMS.

 The latest company to have funds withheld is Pratt & Whitney, a unit of United Technologies, which builds engines for the F-35 fighter jet, and is facing a 5 percent withhold rate, Urban said.